-The dentists prescribed high concentration fluoride products if a patient's risk of tooth decay indicated this would help them.
+The orthodontists prescribed high concentration fluoride products if a patient's risk of tooth decay indicated this would help them.

-The dentists, discussed smoking, alcohol consumption and diet with patients during appointments.
+The orthodontists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided leaflets to help patients with their oral health.

-The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.
-Records showed patients with severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.
+The orthodontists described to us the procedures they used to improve the outcomes for patients with gum disease.
+This involved providing patients with preventative advice.

+Records showed patients with severe gum disease were would be referred back to their general dental practitioner for treatment before commencing the orthodontic treatment.